 Why Would a brand confuse you?

-We’ve come across a lot of ‘CBD’ companies being quite vague and mixing up terms such Infused With CBD, Whole Plant Extract and Hemp Seed Oil, which can confuse newcomers.
-Since CBD and Hemp Seed Oil are in the same Cannabis/Hemp family, some companies incorrectly market them as the same thing.One reason companies do this is that consumers are willing to pay more for CBD oil, which is more expensive to produce than Hemp Seed oil.
-It’s easy for brands to add Hemp Seed oil to a product and then cover it with cannabis imagery/text to make the consumer think they are purchasing a CBD product whereas it contains no CBD at all.
-All at the same time, the consumer is paying a premium without getting any of the amazing potential benefits!
+We’ve come across a lot of ‘CBD’ companies being quite vague and mixing up terms such Infused with CBD, Whole Plant Extract and Hemp Seed Oil, which can confuse newcomers.
+Since CBD oil and Hemp Seed Oil are in the same Cannabis/Hemp family, some companies incorrectly market them as the same thing.One reason companies do this is that consumers are willing to pay more for CBD oil, which is more expensive to produce than hemp seed oil but similar in appearance.
+It’s easy for brands to add hemp seed oil to a product and then cover it with cannabis imagery/text to make the consumer think they are purchasing a CBD product whereas it contains no CBD at all.

 We believe that every CBD product should clearly state the total amount of CBD in milligrams, not just the total cannabinoids.
 If they aren’t listed, you should wonder why the brand isn't showing it.